Skip to content

 Coastal Côte d'Azur estates: Cap-Ferrat, Antibes, Cannes, Mougins, Villefranche

-These six coastal estates form the heart of what international guests recognise as a Riviera wedding: open Mediterranean views from ceremony terraces, the established Côte d'Azur hospitality infrastructure, and the Mediterranean light that has photographed weddings here for more than a century.
-Pricing across the subset ranges from €11,500 (Château de La Napoule) to €111,000 (Villa Ephrussi de Rothschild), with the upper end reflecting palace classification and historic significance, and the more accessible end reflecting properties that lean on the location rather than the service stack.
+Together these coastal estates form the heart of what international guests recognise as a Riviera wedding: open Mediterranean views from ceremony terraces, the established Côte d'Azur hospitality culture, and the light that has photographed weddings here for more than a century.
+The top of the price range reflects palace classification, peninsula-tip locations, and historic significance; the more approachable end reflects estates that lean on their setting rather than a full in-house service stack.

 Var coast venues: Hyères, Le Castellet, Le Pradet